our man in cambridge

 Intel began to flog its multi-threaded/multi-core paradigm just when it became common to notice that Moore’s Law was falling apart in the early 2000’s.
 Not only was computing power or chip density not increasing by leaps and bounds anymore, but there were questions being raised about the declining marginal utility of computing itself.
 Intel’s(and other chip manufacturers) multicore strategy was developed to sell chips it had already designed , allocated capital resources for and manufactured-whether there was really any effective demand or use case.
 The strategy succeeded by(in cahoots with the likes of Microsoft) compelling a rewrite/refactor/re-something of vast numbers of applications and frameworks using the multi-threaded/multiple core paradigm.”Blazing” speed was the carrot.
 “Just refactor your code” the tagline.

-This is what big Dave says some character named Neill Thompson, an economist at MIT whose “office is at CSAIL, MIT’s sprawling AI and computer center, surrounded by roboticists and computer scientists[i.e.,intermediate between the basement potato chip machine and the laser printer-editor]” -which everybody knows is even better than being a real engineer-says:
+This is what big Dave says some character named Neill Thompson, an economist at MIT whose “office is at CSAIL, MIT’s sprawling AI and computer center, surrounded by roboticists and computer scientists[i.e.probably ,intermediate between the basement potato chip machine and the laser printer-editor]” -which everybody knows is even better than being a real engineer-says:

 One opportunity[for improving computational performance and extending Moore’s Law by implication-editor] is in slimming down so-called software bloat to wring the most out of existing chips.
 When chips could always be counted on to get faster and more powerful, programmers didn’t need to worry much about writing more efficient code.
 And they often failed to take full advantage of changes in hardware architecture, such as the multiple cores, or processors, seen in chips used today.